Every One deserves a decent place to live….

 - Every applicant will attend classes in the evening or weekends

 - See the income guidelines and credit standards below

-- U.S. Citizenship or permanent residency status
+- U.S. Citizenship, permanent residency status, or eligible immigration status

 - Must live or work in Washtenaw County